sevagh/Zen/README.md

 | [pitch-tracking](./pitch-tracking) | MIT | Demo of real-time pitch tracking ([McLeod Pitch Method](http://www.cs.otago.ac.nz/tartini/papers/A_Smarter_Way_to_Find_Pitch.pdf)) with **harmonic separation pre-processing**.
 Includes an optimized implementation of MPM using IPP FFT | IPP, CUDA Toolkit, [libnyquist](https://github.com/ddiakopoulos/libnyquist) |
 | [beat-tracking](./beat-tracking) | GPLv3 | Demo of real-time beat tracking ([BTrack](https://github.com/adamstark/BTrack)) with **percussive separation pre-processing**.
 Includes an optimized implementation of BTrack using IPP FFT. | IPP, CUDA Toolkit, [libnyquist](https://github.com/ddiakopoulos/libnyquist) |

-**NB** The algorithms supports a causal real-time input stream.
+**NB** The algorithms are intended to be used with a causal real-time input stream.
 For simplicity, all real-time demo code uses offline wav files, but steps through them in hops to simulate real-time.

 ## Block diagrams